edirpedro/jcs4/README.md

 - Use only CSS Animations to get hardware acceleration;
 - Write only functions that is really usefull to many situations;
-- Stay small and fast as possible.
+- Stay small and fast.

 ## Todo